 First of all, we hear terms such as strength training and body weight training a lot, what do those terms really mean?

 “They both mean the application of all forms of resistance for the purpose of strengthening the body.
 They are in that aspect interchangeable.
-However, the former is more specific to weights—tools added to produce the strength building result: T-Bands, cables, kettle bells and the like.
+However, the former is more specific to weights—tools added to produce the strength building result: T-Bands (these are our favorite), cables, kettle bells and the like.
 Body weight can also be used to produce the same general affect.
 However, there are inherent limitations such as increasing the need for resistance for further strength gains.
 For the novice, strength will begin to be developed right away with these types of exercises, but at a certain point, we enter a muscular endurance phase.
 Your muscles adapt to the exercises you perform using your body weight.
 At that point it helps to introduce tools.”

 Who can benefit from strength training?